JWST ETC Defining a New Scene

 The newly created scene can be selected and viewed in the Scene Sketch pane.
 The Scene Sketch is interactively linked to the source table, such that a source selected in the source table will appear yellow in the sketch.
 Similarly if the source is selected in the sketch then it is also selected in the table.
 The scene sketch has a size that shows all the assigned sources, and does not always correspond to the maximum scene size allowed for ETC calculations for a given instrument mode.
 To enlarge the scene sketch that is displayed, add a faint source at a large offset not exceeding the maximum scene size limit.

 The default scene in a workbook is used for any default calculation that is triggered when an observing mode is selected from the instrument tabs on the Calculations pane.
 The default scene provided with a new workbook has a single default point source with a flat continuum, located at the center of the scene.
 However, the user has the option to change the default scene to any of the new scenes that they have created in the Select a Scene table.
-Clicking on the star in the row containing a scene will make that the default scene as indicated by the purple star.
+Clicking on the purple star in the row containing a scene will make that the default scene.
 Users are advised to use a simple scene with simple source properties as the default scene.
-A more complex scene or scene containing complex sources that is assigned to be the default scene, can slow down the default calculations considerably.
+A more complex scene or scene containing complex sources that is assigned to be the default scene can slow down the default calculations considerably.

 Deleting a scene

-To delete a scene, select the row corresponding to that scene by clicking it and it will be highlighted in yellow.
+To delete a scene, select the row corresponding to that scene by clicking it and highlighting it in yellow.
 If the scene has been used in any ETC calculation after it was created, this information will be displayed in the Used in Calculations pane, with all the calculations using the selected scene shown highlighted in green.
-Users should be aware of the calculations that will be affected, before performing the scene deletion.
+Users should be aware of the calculations that will be affected before performing the scene deletion.
 The scene may be deleted by using the DELETE button on the Select a Scene pane.

 Go to the on-line JWST Exposure Time Calculator Tool